 There are a lot of compilations out there now.
 Thanks to the money that could be made in the CD era, and streaming, old groups that had somewhat of a catalog are getting reissued.
 Sometimes, they’re great and worthy of a review.
 Sometimes they’re not that good but a review is necessary to warn others about it.

 Then there are these compilations.
-These groups are mostly old, some are really well known, but their compilations are very hit-or-miss.
+These groups are mostly old-ish, some are really well known, but their compilations are very hit-or-miss.
 Mainly this is due to bloat on the compilations.
 Collections of 20 or more tracks are common, even if the group has a scant few hits.
-Here, then, are some compilations that are fine for zealots, but for regular fans are hit-and-miss, literally.
+Here, then, are some compilations that are fine for zealots, but for the rest you may want to use the skip feature often.

 The Ad-Libs – The Complete Blue Cat Years – The winning track here is “The Boy from New York City”, which is timeless.
 Their first two singles and b-sides (tracks 1-4 here) are keepers.
 The rest are just tries at repeating their success.
 This also is kind of a misnomer, since it has songs released AFTER they were dropped by Blue Cat, and misses a couple of Blue Cat sides.